 - 1 c whole wheat or white flour

-Combine almond milk and spinach in a high powered blender and blend until mostly smooth.
+- Combine milk, bananas and spinach in a high powered blender and blend until mostly smooth.
 A few lumps is ok.

-Add sugar, vanilla, coconut oil and Greek yogurt and stir to combine.
+- Add sugar, vanilla, oil and Greek yogurt and stir to combine.

-Slowly add dry ingredients to wet ingredients and stir to fold in.
+- Slowly add dry ingredients to wet ingredients and stir to fold in.
 Stir in the chocolate chips, saving some or adding extra in for topping.

 - Line a 12 muffin pan with muffin liners and spoon batter into each.

 - Add chocolate chips to the tops of each muffin.

 - Bake for about 18-22 minutes or until you can put a toothpick in the center and it comes up clean.

 - Store in an airtight container for up to 3-5 days.

 - I only opted for chocolate chips on the top to make them a little less sweet at first, but the time I added them into the batter was pretty dreamy.
 Just know that either option is amazing.
 1/2 cup chocolate chips isn't a lot, so you could even add some more if desired.

 - As for flour, I played around a lot with this one on combinations, and settled on all purpose or whole wheat flour.
 If you are looking to stay gluten free, Instead opt for perhaps an all-purpose gluten free flour.
 Enjoy a nice green smoothie, but take it to a whole new level.
 And don't worry, no one has to know our secret!